CodeandCoffeeCommunity/.github/profile/README.md

 [^ Back to Top](https://github.com/nyccodecoffee#table-of-contents)

 ## How to Support
 Here's some ways you can support.
-We're open for volunteers.
+We're open to volunteers!

 ### Ongoing tasks (Volunteer)
-We're open to volunteers!
 Here's a list of duties we always need help with.
 To figure out what's priority, ask an organizer.

 **Open Source Issues**
 Open Source issues are on the project board at https://github.com/orgs/nyccodecoffee/projects/2/views/3